 Foveolar metaplasia

-Foveolar metaplasia is a non-cancerous condition that involves a group of cells changing to become more like the specialized foveolar cells that are normally found in a part of the stomach called the antrum.
-Similar to the foveolar cells normally found in the stomach, the cells in foveolar metaplasia produce a substance called mucin which helps protect cells from the strong acids normally produced in the stomach.
-Foveolar metaplasia is commonly found in the stomach (outside of the antrum), duodenum (the first part of the small intestine), and the ileum (the last part of the small intestine).
+Foveolar metaplasia describes a change where the cells in a part of the digestive tract are replaced by cells that resemble the foveolar cells found in a part of the stomach called the antrum.
+Similar to the foveolar cells normally found in the antrum, the cells in foveolar metaplasia produce a substance called mucin which helps protect cells from the strong acids normally produced in the stomach.

-Foveolar metaplasia is believed to represent a protective response to prior tissue injury caused by exposure to stomach acid or medications such as non-steroidal anti-inflammatory drugs (NSAIDS).
-Foveolar metaplasia is often seen in a condition called peptic duodenitis.
+Foveolar metaplasia is commonly found in the stomach (outside of the antrum), duodenum (the first part of the small intestine), and ileum (the last part of the small intestine).
+It is believed to represent a protective response to prior tissue injury caused by exposure to stomach acid or medications such as non-steroidal anti-inflammatory drugs (NSAIDs).
+This change is often seen in a condition called peptic duodenitis.

 A+ A A-